LiamLlamazares/math_blog/_posts/2024-02-27-PDEs-5-Fractional_Sobolev_spaces.md

-Proof.
-The above equality may seem odd at first if we compare it with the integral in <a href="#soledkij def">1</a> where a square appears in the numerator, which gives us our $2$ in the $2 \gamma$.
+<b>Proof.</b> The above equality may seem odd at first if we compare it with
+the integral in <a href="#soledkij def">1</a> where a square appears in the numerator, which gives us our $2$ in the $2 \gamma$.
 However, it is justified by the fact that, by the change of variables $y \to -y$,